Menu

 Vision

-Teachers and all staff within the Federation are accountable for the learning and progress that pupils make within a tailored curriculum within each School.
+Teachers within the Federation are accountable for the learning and progress that pupils make within a tailored curriculum within each School.

 Our Teaching and Learning Policy, Behaviour Management Policy and SEN Policy set out detailed expectations within the Federation, but the following essential features underpin all School Policies.

 We believe that behaviour can change.
 We understand that every behaviour has a meaning.
 Our planning for pupils in school needs to be at this deeply personal level.
-This must take into account individual motivators.
+This has to take into account individual motivators.

-We recognise that chaotic confrontational incidents provide us with unique opportunities to engage with pupils on a psychodynamic level to help them reframe and internalise appropriate strategies to support their needs being met.
+We recognise that chaotic confrontational incidents provide us with unique opportunities to engage with pupils on a psychodynamic level to help them reframe and internalize appropriate strategies to support their needs being met.

 Positive outcomes depend on the effective relationship between adults and pupils.
-We are effective when we understand that we need to be empathetic, forgiving, appropriately challenging and driven by a generosity of spirit.
+We are effective when we understand that we need to be empathetic, forgiving, appropriately challenging, and driven by a generosity of spirit.
 By doing this we generate trust.
+All staff develop a professional approach in which they are willing to suspend the desire to have their own needs met in the interest of meeting the needs of our pupils.
+We are consistent, insistent, and persistent in all our interactions with pupils.
+The learning environment must be stimulating, engaging, challenging, relevant and immersive.
+This will ensure that children can learn to develop personally, socially, and emotionally.

 Top